danielhenrymantilla/fstrings-rs/README.md

 The interpolation works as follows:

- 1. if the (template) string literal contains a named parameters (_e.g._ `{name}`)
+ 1. if the (template) string literal contains a named parameter (_e.g._ `{name}`)

  1. and no `name = value` argument is fed to the formatting call,